 The distinctive ark is not the only detail that makes this particular example interesting for the scholar and collector.
 For centuries prior to the production of this chart, most nautical charts showed a rotation of about 9° counter-clockwise relative to the magnetic declination in the Mediterranean.
 Although in the mid-seventeenth century some cartographers identified the shift and indicated the true geographical route, the author of this chart chose to follow the traditional pattern of rotation.

-While the maker of this portolan is known, the customer is not.
 This map may have been ordered by a captain whose trade was limited to the Mediterranean Sea and adjacent waterways, or to a collector eager to have a visualization of the Mediterranean that differed from the printed charts that were proliferating in this period.

 Cartographically, this portolan is typical of mid-seventeenth century production, both in terms of the extent of the area represented and the lack of definite detail in the interior.
 The charts were meant to illustrate sailing routes and ports and usually centered on a body of water, like the Mediterranean Sea.
 They typically contained little information about the countries beyond the shoreline, as they were meant as sailing aids.

 The word portolan derives from the Italian portolano or portulano, meaning pilot book.
 Navigators would have used these charts in conjunction with such books of written sailing directions, or rutters, as well as instruments, the weather, and the stars in order to find their way.